mannilowman/assignment_trading_system/README.md

   accepting a trade will move the item to its new owner.
 4. You can also see all completed trades, or log out and switch user.

 Nothing is saved to files or databases, everything just exists while the program is running.
-I kept it simple just for texting and learning.
+I kept it simple just for testing and learning.